-- Open the rear-end doors. - ▶ Place a screwdriver into recesses 2 and then pry off covers 1.

-- Using the lug wrench from the vehicle tool kit, unscrew the now visible bolts counter-clockwise by approximately 20 turns. - Slightly raise spare wheel carrier 4 and unhook left-hand safety hook 3. - Assemble the pump lever for the jack and slide it into sleeve (3) on the right-hand side of spare wheel carrier (4). - Raise spare wheel carrier (a) with the pump lever and unhook right-hand safety hook (a). - Slowly lower spare wheel carrier (a) to the ground. - Lift spare wheel carrier (a) slightly and pull the pump lever out of the sleeve. - Use the pump lever to lift the spare wheel beyond the rear edge of spare wheel carrier 4. - ➤ Carefully remove the spare wheel from spare wheel carrier 2.
+- Open the rear-end doors. - Place a screwdriver into recesses 2 and then pry off covers 1. - Using the lug wrench from the vehicle tool kit, unscrew the now visible bolts counter-clockwise by approximately 20 turns. - Slightly raise spare wheel carrier (4) and unhook left-hand safety hook (3). - Assemble the pump lever for the jack and slide it into sleeve 3 on the right-hand side of spare wheel carrier 4. - Raise spare wheel carrier () with the pump lever and unhook right-hand safety hook (). - Slowly lower spare wheel carrier (4) to the ground. - Lift spare wheel carrier 3 slightly and pull the pump lever out of the sleeve. - Use the pump lever to lift the spare wheel beyond the rear edge of spare wheel carrier (4). - Carefully remove the spare wheel from spare wheel carrier ().
 The spare wheel is heavy.
 When the spare wheel is removed, the center of gravity changes due to the heavy weight of the wheel.
 The spare wheel may slip down or tip over.